-By authority of the State Superintendent of Instruction, to prevent pecuniary loss to those living at a distance not prepared to enter the University, but who might come hoping to pass the Examinations for admission, the following arrangement has been made.
+To prevent pecuniary loss to those living at a distance, not prepared to enter the University, but who might come, hoping to pass the examinations for admission, the following arrangement has been made:

-County Superintendents of Schools will be furnished with questions and instructions for the examination of candidates, and those who pass creditably, will, when they present the Superintendent's Certificate to that effect, be admitted to the University Classes.
-They will pay their fees, but their Matriculation Papers will be withheld until they shall have passed the regular examinations of the first term of their attendance.
+County Superintendents of Schools will be furnished with questions and instructions for the examination of candidates, and those who pass creditably will, when they present the Superintendent's certificate to that effect, be admitted to the University Classes.
+They will pay their fees, but their Matriculation Papers may be withheld until they shall have passed the regular examinations of the first term of their attendance.

-Applicants not personally known to a Superintendent must present to him introductory letters, and satisfy him as to their moral character and social Standing.
+Applicants not personally known to a Superintendent must present to him introductory letters, and satisfy him as to their moral character.

-DORMITORIES and BOARD.
+DORMITORIES AND BOARD.

-There are in the several University buildings about one hundred private rooms, which are rented to the students who first apply.
+There are in the several University Buildings about one hundred private rooms, which are rented to the students who first apply.
 Each room is of ample size for two students, and is without furniture, as it is thought best that the students shall provide their own.